sitMCella/arm-template-terraform-conversion/examples/azure_firewall_policy/terraform_project/README.md

 # Example Terraform Project for Azure Firewall Policy

-The following Terraform Project provisions a set of IP Groups, and one Azure Firewall Policy with the rule collections generated from an ARM Template JSON file.
+The following Terraform Project provisions a set of IP Groups, and one Azure Firewall Policy with the rule collection groups generated from an ARM Template JSON file.

 ## Setup